LeandroHuff/libShell/README.md

 # libShell

-Shell script library is a script file that service as a functions and variables library, this file help to develop shell script programs without to re-write source code again.
+Shell script library is a pool of bash script files to service as a resource library, these files help developers to write bash script programs without to re-write source code again.

-The purpose is to avoid re-write|re-invent the most used source code for shell scripts, this approach accelerate the development of many common tasks for write script programs.
+The purpose is to resource most common variables and functions to avoid re-write|re-invent the most used source code for shell scripts, this approach accelerate the development of shell scripts.

-Most used functions are ready to use and the developer do not need to re-write it.

-## Libs
+## Libraries List

 1. [libConfig](libConfig.sh)
 2. [libConn](libConn.sh)